SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 are only limited by limitations of the specific implementations.

 Many of the defaults depend on the algorithm or the package the algorithm derives from.
+Not all of the interface is provided by every algorithm.
-For more detailed information on the defaults and the available options for specific algorithms / packages, see the [Option Availability manual page]().
+For more detailed information on the defaults and the available options for specific algorithms / packages, see the manual pages for the solvers of specific problems.

 ## Default Algorithm Hinting